ragnarob/dips-pong-client/README.md

 # dips-pong-client
 The front-end for a table tennis web app.
-Most of the has been rushed, as this thing had to be done before my workplace received the table tennis board.
+Most of the code has been rushed, as this thing had to be done before my workplace received the table tennis board.